software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > ✅ As a content creator I want to export blog posts from Medium so that I don't have to write same blog post twice.

-There's still a bit uncertainty of the implementation, for example, how in practice can we export blog posts from Medium.
+There's still a bit uncertainty of the implementation.
+For example, how in practice can we export blog posts from Medium.
 But at least the scope of the user story is narrower.

 {: .important-title }